asrivathsan/IntegraTax/docs/using/index.md

 ---

 ### **Mode 3** {#mode-3}
-Mode 3 is a new "homology search" feature implemented in IntegraTax.
-It takes your first sequence in the fasta file, finds distances of this sequence from other files (Pass 1).
-Builds a distance profile and then implements KDE to smoothen the curve.
-It finds the antimode of this curve as a break point, and trims sequences falling within the distributio to overlapping areas.
-It then repeats this with 10 (default) sequences sampled across the distance profile of the first sequence to reduce biases introduced by your first reference (pass 2).
+Mode 3 is a homology search feature implemented in IntegraTax.
+It uses the first sequence in the input FASTA file as an initial reference and computes pairwise distances between this sequence and all other sequences (Pass 1).
+These distances are used to construct a distance distribution, which is smoothed using a Kernel Density Estimator (KDE).
+The antimode (valley) of the smoothed distribution is identified as a breakpoint, and sequences whose distances fall within overlapping regions of the distribution are trimmed.

+To reduce bias introduced by relying on a single reference sequence, the procedure is repeated using N sequences (default: 10) sampled across the distance profile of the first pass (Pass 2).

 #### **Mode 3 Step 1.
 Drag your FASTA file into the box** {#mode-3-step-1}
 Mode 3 is going to implement a homology search feature.
 This will use the first sequence of your file to define the reference and trim the longer or partially overlapping region to the region of interest.